rsedevnet/bmsnav/README.md

 The source code for the mobile app (iOS and Android) is kept in a private repository.

 The source code for the _server_ is kept here in this repository.
 It's a Python app and packaged as a Windows executable.
+Several of the ideas are borrowed from the [kneeboard-extractor](https://github.com/root0fall/kneeboard-extractor) project by root0fall.

 #### Requirements